1. What is bias in AI?

 AI bias(es) are distorting effects in the development and use of AI.
 Particularly in machine learning (ML), a subcategory of AI, there often manifests a tendency of human bias and prejudice.
 AI bias occurs when an algorithm produces systematically biased results because of flawed assumptions in the ML process.
 Algorithms can thus, reveal and reinforce existing biases or even create new biases by placing trust in the distorted datasets.

-For example, an algorithm for facial recognition in a way that it more easily recognizes men than women because this type of data was more commonly used in training (e.g., in the automotive industry, crash tests were long conducted using only dummies modeled on the male body and thus did not adequately take into account the special characteristics of women).
+For example, an algorithm for facial recognition could be trained in a way that it more easily recognizes men than women because this type of data was more commonly used in training (e.g., in the automotive industry, crash tests were long conducted using only dummies modeled on the male body and thus did not adequately take into account the special characteristics of women).
 Another example involves job applications, where algorithms might reject photos with dark skin color and/or foreign names, even though the professional suitability could be objectively assessed to be equal or better on the basis of the available data.
+This means, existing human bias can be mirrored or even reinforced by algorithms.

 Bias can thus have a negative impact on people from minority groups.
-Discrimination then in turn hinders equal opportunity and the biased condition is perpetuated.
+Discrimination caused by AI bias then in turn hinders equal opportunity and the biased condition is perpetuated.

-In the case of so-called "Unconscious Bias", unintentional distortion effects, it is difficult to recognize them.
+In the case of so-called "Unconscious Bias", unintentional distortion effects, it is difficult to recognize those effects.

 2. Black-box problem